Sign up for email updates from Alabama Cattlemen’s Association

 Alabama Beef Cattle Facts

-On January 1 there were 1,290,000 head of cattle and calves on Alabama farms according to figures released by the Alabama Agriculture Statistics Service.
-There were 697,000 beef cows that had calved in the state on January 1.
+As of January 2024, there were 1,170,000 head of cattle and calves on Alabama farms according to figures released by the Alabama Agriculture Statistics Service, ranking Alabama as 17th in beef cattle numbers nationwide.

 Value of Cattle Inventory & Hay Crops